cliosight/Docs/Spec.md

 Let's consider a simple application that notifies trial users of a SaaS product.
 As an admin, I need to send notifications everyday through email.

 ## Workflow <a name="workflow"></a>
-A workflow in Cliosight is an aggregation of interconnected jobs and triggers.
-Since it can only be configured for a single datasource, fetching data from others has to be carried out through other utility jobs or workflows.
+A workflow in Cliosight is an aggregation of jobs and triggers.
+Since it can be configured only for one datasource at a time, fetching data from others has to be carried out through other utility jobs or workflows.

 ## Example of a Workflow - Executing daily sales operational tasks <a name="workflowexamples"></a>
 Consider the sales funnel that comprises sending promotional emails.
 We need to contact existing or potential customers on certain events at regular intervals.